Kelvin Chan

 Executive Vice President and Chief Investment Officer, AFL-CIO HIT

-Previously, Dr. Chan served as Robin Hood Foundation's Managing Director of Early Education, where he led an ambitious effort to optimize birth outcomes, maternal health, and early childhood development to provide the most vulnerable young children and their low-income families an equitable opportunity to realize their full potential.
-He previously managed Robin Hood's $50M Fund for Early Learning (FUEL), the largest philanthropic fund in the nation focused exclusively on promoting infant and toddler social and emotional competencies, especially for minority populations living in poverty.
-Prior to Robin Hood, he served as Director of Early Childhood Development for New York City’s Department of Health and Mental Hygiene.
+Previously, Dr. Chan held the role of Managing Director of Early Education at the Robin Hood Foundation, where he led transformative initiatives to improve birth outcomes, maternal health, and early childhood development.
+His work aimed to ensure the most vulnerable children and their families have an equitable opportunity to thrive.
+He also managed Robin Hood’s $50 million Fund for Early Learning (FUEL), the largest philanthropic fund in the U.S. dedicated to advancing infant and toddler social-emotional development, with a focus on low-income and minority populations.
+Earlier in his career, Dr. Chan served as Director of Early Childhood Development at New York City’s Department of Health and Mental Hygiene.